taiwoemm/Deep-Learning-Face-Generation-DCGAN/README.md

 This zip file needs to be extracted from the home directory of this notebook for further loading and processing.
 After extracting the data, the directory of data should be `processed_celeba_small/`

-The project was completed as part of the Deep Learning with PyTorch on Udacity.
+The project was completed as part of the Deep Learning with PyTorch course on Udacity.